"Can’t be real": Lady's bf fails loyalty test miserably, SA amazed by betrayal

 SA is disappointed by guy

 Many people wrote that they expected the guy to do well.
-Many were in dismay over how badly he performed during the loyalty test.
+Many were dismayed by how badly he performed during the loyalty test.

 tsh3pang._ exclaimed: